cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 ---

-The Blueprint Composer is an editor for composing blueprint yaml files dynamically using a modern Drag and Drop Interface.
+The Cloudify Composer is an editor for composing blueprint yaml files dynamically using a modern Drag and Drop Interface.
 This guide will quickly walk you through using the Composer.

 # Login

 ## Composer Users

-Upon first use of the Blueprint Composer the user will be asked to enter a username.
+Upon first use of the Cloudify Composer the user will be asked to enter a username.
 After first login, the user will be automatically routed to the Composer UI unless a logout was performed.
 Currently each user can only save one blueprint, modifying that blueprint and saving changes will overwrite that single stored blueprint.